 It’s all the same webapp

-There really is only one app and it lives over at play.pocketcasts.com.
-The macOS and Windows apps are primarily repackaged Pocket Casts versions of the webapp.
+There’s only one app and it lives over at play.pocketcasts.com.
+The MacOS and Windows apps are primarily repackaged Pocket Casts versions of the webapp.

 I’m not disrespecting on webapps or the web as an app platform.
 My initial reaction to the first version of the Pocket Casts webapp when it was released back in was “Shut up and take my money!”
 Three years later, I am, however, kind of disappointed to find that three years later the only feature that has been added since the initial release is a play queue.

 Pocket Casts’ MacOS and Windows apps are for the most part identical to the webapp.
 You do, however, get some small extra features that aren’t available on the webapp:

 - Multimedia keys work (play/pause, and back and forward)